Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon RX 6750 XT should theoretically be a little bit superior to the GeForce RTX 3060 in general. (explain)
+Memory BandwidthIn theory, the Radeon RX 6750 XT should be just a bit faster than the GeForce RTX 3060 in general. (explain)

-Texel RateThe Radeon RX 6750 XT will be quite a bit (approximately 133%) more effective at texture filtering than the GeForce RTX 3060. (explain)
+Texel RateThe Radeon RX 6750 XT will be a lot (more or less 133%) better at texture filtering than the GeForce RTX 3060. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison